-Independent Monitoring: The Ministry of Interior permitted independent monitoring of prison conditions by some nongovernmental observers and international human rights groups and required written approval for visits by local nongovernmental organizations (NGOs).
+Independent Monitoring: The Ministry of Interior permitted independent monitoring of prison conditions by some nongovernmental observers and international human rights groups and required written approval for visits by local NGOs.
 Authorities permitted staff from the International Committee of the Red Cross and the UN High Commission for Refugees (UNHCR) to visit the prisons and detention centers.
-The government also allowed local NGOs to visit the prison upon approval from the Ministry of Interior.
-The Kuwait Society for Human Rights and the Kuwait Association for the Basic Evaluation of Human Rights were allowed to visit prisoners during the year.
-A government official stated that approximately 70 local and international NGOs visited prisons during the year.
+The government also allowed local NGOs to visit prisons upon approval from the ministry.
+The Kuwait Society for Human Rights and the Kuwait Association for the Basic Evaluation of Human Rights were allowed to visit prisons during the year.
+A government official stated that local and international NGOs visited prisons approximately 70 times during the year.